6063-fuguoxue/HW06/README.md

 In the `setup()` function, I initialized text-related properties like text font and text size.
 I also set the frame rate to 4, because I want to use it for animation speed control.

 ### Part 1
-The first part of the animation is achieved by the `printLine1` function.
-Initially, a `bgColorList` and a `textColorList` are preset for each line in part 1 animation.
+First, the `draw()` function gets the `currentLine` to animate from the .txt file.
+Then, the first part of the animation is achieved by the `printLine1` function.
+In this function, a `bgColorList` and a `textColorList` are preset for each line in part 1 animation.
+Then, the current line is split into a list of words and animated out one by one at the rate of 4 words per second (same as the frame rate).
+When all the words in the current line are printed out, the text stays on the canvas and waits for a mouse click from the viewer.

 ### Part 2